HTML5 Video Not Found: Fix the Error and Keep Watching

 Step 4: Restart the Google Chrome

 Deleting the caches and cookies will improve the browser's function as the temporary data storage does not serve the purpose.
 Caches and cookies only help the browser quickly find the data while in search mode.
-Sometimes over-stored caches and cookies slow downloading speed.
-Remove cache, cookies, and browser history and play the video again.
-If you never attempt to remove them, follow the steps.
+Sometimes over-stored caches and cookies is tend to slow downloading speed.
+It'll be your better options to remove cache, cookies, and browser history and play the video again.
+Here are the steps to clear off cookies and caches:

-Step 1: Open Google Chrome and click on the three vertical dots at the top right
+Step 1: Lanuch Google Chrome and click on the three vertical dots at the top right.

 Step 2: Open the Menu list click on Settings.